pffelix/audio3d/README.md

 9. Read play queue by PortAudio playback thread
 10. If selected in GUI MainWindow: records the binaural output to a wave file
 11. Finish DSP Algorithm, reset play and pause button

+The run() method of the DSP instance is called at program start by GUI Main Window instance as Thread.
+It generates block by block a binaural audio output and sends it, after the set buffer size is reached, on a second thread to a playback queue which is then read by a PortAudio Callback Thread.
+To reach a higher computation performance the initialization function of the DspIn and DspOut instance performs time intensive calculations before starting the run() method.

 ### Installation
 You can install the package audio3d as following: